emilabraham/LatexAdventure/README.md

 LatexAdventure
 ==============

-Essays and other documents written in Latex.
+Essays and other documents written in LaTeX.